 Ideally, a 60 day cookie period will cover most of the things.

 – Click Model / Attribution

 It’s a very crucial fact.
-There are a first click and a last-click model.
+There is a first click and a last-click model.
 Collectively, they are called Attribution.
 For example, you sent an email about an X.Y. social media tool discount offer to your friend.
 You have your affiliate link in the email.